oplS17projects/English-Dictionary/SOKTHAI_TANG.md

 pronounciation, example etc... from the nestest JSON file that is returned by the APIs.

 The history database file is providing a way for users to play games.
-The word will be save in the file each time users searching a certain vocabulary, it will allow users a way to practice the word by listen to select the word and fill in a sentence.
+The word will be save in the file each time users searching a certain vocabulary, and it will allow users a way to practice the word by listen to select the word and fill in a sentence.

-**Authorship note:** All of the code described here was written by myself.

 # Libraries Used
-The code uses four libraries:

 ```
 (require net/sendurl)